cristidrg/Sample-SPA-Project/README.md

 ## TOTAL: 53 POINTS

-## Open Questions - ordered by importance / Missing Requirements
+## Missing Requirements & Open Questions - ordered by importance
 - Figure out how to handle the selection of filters which produce 0 results.
 One ideea is:
     You have two filters selected already which show some results.
     You click on the third filter and the dropdown shows with values Values are enabled only if they produce more than 0 results, otherwise they are disabled/not clickable/grayed out

+- Mobile UI is not ready and it's not accounted towards total

 - In two screens, there are View More Buttons.
 The content they expand to has over 500 items, what would their behavior be?